csc301-2023-fall/project-24-ontario-parks-T/readme.md

 ## Coding Standards and Guidelines

 ### Limited use of globals:
-   - We only use globals with the hostname, so this will make easy for deployment.
+   - We only use globals with the hostname, so this will make it easy for deployment.

 ### Naming conventions for local variables, global variables, constants and functions:
-   - The name of the variable and function must describe the reason of using it clearly and briefly.
+   - The name of the variable and function must describe the reason for using it clearly and briefly.
-   - Local variables are named using camel case lettering starting with small letter (e.g. localData).
+   - Local variables are named using camel case lettering starting with lower-case letters (e.g. local data).
-   - Global variables names should start with a capital letter (e.g. GlobalData).
+   - Global variable names should start with a capital letter (e.g. GlobalData).
    - Constant names should be formed using capital letters only (e.g. CONSDATA).
-   - Using digits in variable names are not suggested, but we do allow it in some situations.
+   - Using digits in variable names is not suggested, but we do allow it in some situations.

 ### Indentation:
-   -  We use proper indentation (Hierarchical Indentation) in html components and python files so it's easy to review and chek our code
+   -  We use proper indentation (Hierarchical Indentation) in HTML components and Python files so it's easy to review and check our code
    -  There must be a space after giving a comma between two function arguments.
    -  Each nested block should be properly indented and spaced.
    -  Proper Indentation should be there at the beginning and at the end of each block in the program.
-   -  All braces should start from the end of a function call or a new line immediately below the function call, and the code following the end of braces also start from a new line.
+   -  All braces should start from the end of a function call or a new line immediately below the function call, and the code following the end of braces also starts from a new line.
 Exceptions are given for .then() calls, as they are connected highly to the content in the previous braces.

 ### Error return values and exception handling conventions:
-   -  All error code should be displayed in the console.
+   -  All error codes should be displayed in the console.
-   -  In our system, for unlogged in users, they will be redirected to log in page when they are trying to check protected pages.
+   -  In our system, unlogged-in users, will be redirected to the log-in page when they are trying to check protected pages.

 ### Other
    -  Avoid using a coding style that is too difficult to understand.